shubhamgp47/histgen-pathology-reports2/README.md

 ## Usage
 1. Preprocessing

-   For segnmentation use [CLAM patching script](/HistGen/CLAM/patching_scripts/tcga-wsi-report.sh) using the clam conda environment.
+   For segnmentation use [CLAM patching script](/HistGen/CLAM/patching_scripts/tcga-wsi-report.sh) using the [clam](/Conda%20Environments/clam.yml) environment.

    For feature extraction using HistGen feature extractor, Uni or Uni2 use the respective files in [Feature extraction](/HistGen/CLAM/extract_scripts) using clam conda environment.
 For CONCHv1.5 use the [Feature extraction](/HistGen4TITAN/CONCH%20CLAM/extract_features_calling_script.sh) and post process the features with [Postprocessing for CONCHv1.5](/HistGen4TITAN/CONCH%20CLAM/PostProcess%20CONCH%20Features/postprocess_featues.ipynb) using clam_conch environment.